 The results of the study Anticonvulsant Activity Of Citrus Aurantium Blossom Essential Oil (Neroli) suggested that neroli essential oil has constituents with anticonvulsant activity.

 If you want to use essential oils with epilepsy, working with a qualified professional is a good idea.
-Also, pay attention to essential oil safety guidelines.
+Also, pay close attention to essential oil safety guidelines.